bcmi/CDTNet-High-Resolution-Image-Harmonization/README.md

 </table>

 We show several results on 1024&times;1024 resolution below, where yellow boxes zoom in the particular regions for a better observation.
-We test our CDTNet on 100 composite 1024&times;1024 resolution pictures,and we provide the results on [Baidu Cloud](https://pan.baidu.com/s/1U0rIBfx-kOQgHcT5dDunJg) (access code: nfvw).

 <img src='examples/examples_1024.png' align="center" width=700>

+#### 2. High-resolution (1024&times;1024) results on 100 real composite images

+We test our CDTNet on 100 high-resolution real composite images as mentioned above, and provide the results on [Baidu Cloud](https://pan.baidu.com/s/1U0rIBfx-kOQgHcT5dDunJg) (access code: nfvw).

+#### 3. Low-resolution (256&times;256) results on iHarmony4 test set

 We also test our CDTNet on 256&times;256 images from iHarmony4 dataset and compare the results with iS<sup>2</sup>AM.
 Note that the performance of iS<sup>2</sup>AM is tested using its publicly released model on [[GitHub]](https://github.com/saic-vul/image_harmonization).
 We also provide all harmonized results on [Baidu Cloud](https://pan.baidu.com/s/1baIBBBV8bTqAeLYOSTXSOA#list/path=%2F) (access code: qiam).
-Finally,we test our CDTNet on another 99 composite 256&times;256 resolution pictures,and we provide the results on [Baidu Cloud](https://pan.baidu.com/s/1djl8dHqzbZg893fUf6zImw) (access code: i6e8).

 <table class="tg">
   <tr>